dyawbot/Reservation/README.md

  Execute the main program and GUI will appear, on GUI there are three buttons: Schedule, Reservations, and Show the Reservations.
 You can choose buttons whatever you want if you didn't delete the db otherwise you only have one option, the Schedule Button.

+NOTICE:

+I WILL UPDATE THE REPOSITORY TOMORROW.
+EXPECT THAT I'LL CHANGE THE FILE NAME AND THE DIRECTORY NAME.

+THANK YOU